 The Food Standards Agency (FSA) suggests taking a daily dose of 70mg CBD.

 Some people may require higher doses based on their individual needs.
 Cannabis Pharma have recommended their food supplement for adults at a daily intake of up to 130 mg or 1.86 mg CBD per kg body weight.

 Tracking Your Way To Success

-Once you have established how many mg CBD exist per drop, you can start to track how you respond to different doses, and establish whether its best to:
+Once you have established your relationship with CBD, you can play around with it, and start to track how you respond to different doses, and establish whether its best to: